koushikbajpayee06/devTinder/README.md

 - Install mongoose library
 - Connect your application to the Database<"Connection-url">/devTinder
 - Call the connectDB function and connect to database before starting application on 7777
-- Create a UserSchema& user Model
+- Create a UserSchema & user Model
+- Create POST /signup API to add data to database
+- Push some documents using API calls from postman